Semiparametric inference for impulse response functions using double/debiased machine learning: Considerations on the practical implementation of the estimator

 Our theory is agnostic to how the nuisance functions for different forecast horizons $h$ are modelled.
 In analogy to classical impulse response function estimation using local projections, each forecast horizon (and nuisance function) can be estimated separately, and potentially with different learning algorithms.
-Depending on the application, it is however also possible to estimate $\mu_0(d,x,h)$ with one model for all $h$, e.g. using sequence-to-sequence approaches \citep{Zelda2019}.
+Depending on the application, it is however also possible to estimate $\mu_0(d,x,h)$ with one model for all $h$, e.g. using sequence-to-sequence approaches \citep{Zelda2019}, provided they exhibit appropriate convergence rates.
 Applying approaches from multitask learning \citep{Caruana1997}, it is finally also possible to estimate $\mu_0(d,x,h)$ and $e_0(x)$ in one model if both problems can be learned using a shared representation.
-This approach has been explored by e.g. \cite{Shi2019} in the context of \textit{i.i.d.} data.
+This approach has e.g. been explored by \cite{Shi2019} in the context of \emph{i.i.d.} data.